 Under the hamburger menu icon at the top left-hand side of your screen, you will see several options: Overview, Playlists, PC Players, Layouts, Messages, and Artwork.
 You will be using Overview, Playlists, and Artwork.
 Overview allows you to preview your signs and quickly schedule content; Playlists allows you to manage your playlists; and Artwork allows you to manage and upload files for your playlists.

 Content can be easily uploaded to Visix on the main Overview screen.
-On the Overview screen, under “Schedule Message,” select “Media File” as the Type and click Schedule in order to quick upload and schedule new content for your sign.
+On the Overview screen, under “Schedule Message,” select “Media File” as the Type and select the sign you’d like to add your graphics too; then click Schedule in order to quick upload and schedule new content for your sign.
+“Media File” will, for the most part, be the method you will use most of the time.
 “Artwork” is only for files you have already uploaded.
 You will primarily be uploading images, but you can also upload PDFs, PowerPoints, and videos.
 Be sure that your content is sized correctly before you upload it.
 The sizes required for standard layouts are:

 Standard Horizontal Signs